msmith150/Water-Conflict-Analysis/README.md

 ### Question 4A Analysis: Are there other factors that affect the frequency of armed conflicts in water scarce areas?
 Environmental Factors (Matthew Smith)
+Using WDI data, we reviewed potential economic and environmental variables that may also impact the frequency of armed conflicts.
+Statistical analyses comparing global gross domestic product to global water stress resulted in a p-value of 0.0161 and r value of 0.40, indicating moderate positive linear correlation and evidence against the null.
+However, comparing global GDP to global conflicts resulted in a p-value of 0.5314 and r value of 0.11.
+Regarding environmental factors, comparing global CO2 emissions to Water Stress resulted in a p-value of 0.0288 and an r value of 0.43.
+However, global CO2 emissions vs. global conflict resulted in a p-value of 0.5499 and an r value of -0.13.

 ### Question 4B Analysis: Are there other factors that affect the frequency of armed conflicts in water scarce areas?
 Socio-political factors (Chris Kellam)
 Freedom Levels Analysis